How Much Does Workplace Sexual Harassment Hurt Firm Value?

-Keywords: sexual harassment, accounting disclosure, employee reviews, firm value, environmental, social, and governance (ESG)
+Keywords: disclosure, sexual harassment, employee reviews, firm value, environmental, social, and governance (ESG)

 JEL Classification: J16, G34, G14